CuBoulder/Documentation/docs/HowWeWork/index.md

 - Keep it tested
   - Test-Driven Development would be ideal but getting usability and visual regression testing added in will be the next step
 - Thoughtful custom development
   - Don't default to creating something new.
 Don't reinvent the wheel.
-Custom development is expensive, only being the process after throughtful evaluation and consideration of the alternatives.
+Custom development is expensive, only begin the development process after throughtful evaluation and consideration of the alternatives.
 But fully commit once custom development begins.

 ## Team Values